adam-renner/sample_sql_cms_data/readme.md

 # This is a sample

-The txt file in this repo is a deidentified and simplified version of a sql ETL and analysis workflow for medical data.
+The file in this repo is a deidentified and simplified version of a sql ETL and analysis workflow for medical data.
 I've created many similar scripts in work settings, but can't share those files for obvious reasons:

 1. They contain private medical information
 2. They are proprietary property and contained proprietary data from the company where I worked